-Webhooks allow you to receive HTTP callbacks when incidents are triggered and updated on a service.
-Details surrounding the event will be sent to a URL that you specify, such as Slack, HipChat, or your own custom PagerDuty webhook processor.
+Webhooks allow you to receive HTTP callbacks when incidents are triggered and updated.
+Details about the event are sent to your specified URL, such as Slack or your own custom PagerDuty webhook processor.

-- Go to the Configuration menu and select Services, then click the name of the service you want to add a webhook to.
+- Navigate to Services Service Directory, then click the name of the service you want to add a webhook to.

-- For the Extension Type select your webhook type or Generic Webhook.
+- For the Extension Type select your webhook type or Generic V2 Webhook.

 - Click Save.